-I continue to get excited when I find something new going on locally where kenaf wood material could be used in existing industries.
+I continue to get excited when I find something new going on locally where kenaf wood material could be used in existing industries and replace current insustainable practices.
 Here in northern Michigan we have lots of trees being harvested and used locally.
-Some I have discovered so far include - pellets made from trees(we heat with these), particle board manufacturing, pallets made from trees and toilet paper.
+Some I have discovered so far include - pellets made from trees(we heat with these), particle board manufacturing (4 million board feet per year), pallets and toilet paper.

 Here are some of the uses in the kenaf wood industry:

 When you look at the kenaf wood industry as a single industry for this remarkable plant along with the benefits, it warrants serious consideration.
 When you look at multiple industries from a single plant it gets more interesting.
 Putting the icing on the cake are some benefits that may be considered vital in these times.

 Kenaf and industrial hemp processing plants will be needed in order to save on shipping costs and meet the growing demands beyond existing centers production limits.